weswollner/fullstack/README.md

-GIT Repo for fullstack course.
+GIT Repo for fullstack course